SkylabsAI/workspace/README.md

 ====================

-This repository provides infrastructure for cloning and working on the various SkyLabs AI repositories (public of private), within a single workspace.
+This repository provides infrastructure for cloning and working on the various SkyLabs AI repositories (public & private), within a single workspace.

 Getting Started
 ---------------